 That was the mindset I grew up with, though I suspect the place was likely ailing with a some other batch of unnecessary meanness even before I showed up in my lace socks and fancy dresses, fidgeting on kneelers and eating cereal from my place in the pew.
 No matter how bright your rainbow, there’s always at least one grumpy crayon in the box.
 And grumpy crayons can dull any color if colored over, no matter how bright the picture you start with.

-And that’s the thing with media like Facebook; when the whole world’s connected, there’s no place to go.
+And that’s the thing; when the whole world’s connected, there’s no place to go.
 We’re forced to interact with people we don’t understand, who in normal circumstances we wouldn’t even meet in polite company.
 We are misunderstood for saying things that in small communities wouldn’t even catch a glance.
 We look at the number of views afforded to big celebrities and feel there’s no opportunity for our little pages, overwhelmed by problems affecting 7 billion people in every part of the world.
 In isolated neighborhoods, achievements were manageable, the illusion of importance easier to come by.

 (Well, most of us.
 My name is going to Mars in May on a tiny microchip, along with the names of a couple million other people, though that’s mostly inconsequential and just an excited nerd brag.)